This Ophrys was first described from Malta in the year 2000 and was named by Delforge O. caesiella

 It is found only on the islands of Malta and Sicily,

-being extremely local on both .
-In Malta where it is known commonly as the "Maltese brown orchid" it can be found at only two sites in the north of the country,
+being extremely local on both.
+In Malta where it is known commonly as

-confusion with similar species but it has
+other similar species, but so far it has

-O. caesiella is a small member of the O. fusca group and when it occurs in the form illustrated in
+O. caesiella is a small member of the O. fusca group, which when it occurs in the form depicted in photos 1 to 4, is relatively easy to identify.

 This pattern and structure gives it an appearance